felixjb/felixjb/README.md

 - Connect with me on [LinkedIn](https://www.linkedin.com/in/felixjb/)

-Thanks for stopping by!
-Let's connect and explore the fascinating world of technology together. 🚀
+Thanks for stopping by! 🚀